Identifying a characterized energy level structure of higher charmonium well matched to the peak structures in $e^+e^-\to \pi^+ D^0 D^{*-}$: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-This work is supported by the China National Funds for Distinguished Young Scientists under Grant No. 11825503, the National Key Research and Development Program of China under Contract No. 2020YFA0406400, the 111 Project under Grant No. B20063, the National Natural Science Foundation of China under Grant Nos.
-12247101 and 12047501, the Fundamental Research Funds for the Central Universities under Grant No. lzujbky-2023-stlt01, and the project for top-notch innovative talents of Gansu province.
+This work is supported by the National Natural Science Foundation of China under Grant Nos.
+12335001, 12247101 and 12047501, the China National Funds for Distinguished Young Scientists under Grant No. 11825503, the National Key Research and Development Program of China under Contract No. 2020YFA0406400, the 111 Project under Grant No. B20063, the Fundamental Research Funds for the Central Universities under Grant No. lzujbky-2023-stlt01, and the project for top-notch innovative talents of Gansu province.
 J.Z.W. is also supported by the National Postdoctoral Program for Innovative Talent.